Cloud Disaster Recovery: Designing for Resilience

 AWS Multi-Region DR Implementation

-AWS provides native services for each DR strategy — S3 Cross-Region Replication for backups, Aurora Global Database for pilot light, and Route 53 health checks for automated failover.
-Furthermore, AWS Elastic Disaster Recovery (DRS) automates server replication and recovery for lift-and-shift workloads.
+AWS provides native services for each pattern — S3 Cross-Region Replication for backups, Aurora Global Database for pilot light and warm standby, and Route 53 health checks for automated failover.
+Furthermore, AWS Elastic Disaster Recovery (DRS) automates server replication and recovery for lift-and-shift workloads that were never designed to be cloud-native.
+The pattern below shows a warm standby anchored on an Aurora Global Database with DNS-level failover.

 # Warm Standby: Primary in us-east-1, standby in us-west-2